Open-Building-Management/containers/README.md

 The web app, traditionnaly running on a apache2 webserver, has got a MVC architecture and is structured around modules.
 The most universal ones are graph, postprocess, sync, dashboard and backup.

-Usually, emoncms is installed through a collection of scripts : cf https://github.com/openenergymonitor/EmonScripts, as it is intended to work on hardware (such as the emonpi) designed by the [openenergymonitor startup](https://openenergymonitor.org).
+Usually, emoncms is installed through a collection of [scripts](https://github.com/openenergymonitor)/EmonScripts, as it is intended to work on hardware (such as the emonpi) designed by the [openenergymonitor startup](https://openenergymonitor.org).
 These scripts are specific to raspian/ubuntu architectures, and make extensive use of debian tricks : (a2enconf, a2ensite, a2dissite, phpenmod...) and of systemd and sudo

 To speed up emoncms use on other platforms, it should be convenient to have a container bringing together the web app and the universal modules, the databases, the mqtt broker and the main workers